Industry codes and resources

 The telecommunications industry has a set of minimum standards for service providers called industry codes of practice.
 Created by the industry, these codes contain rules about various situations involving telecommunications.

-The code the TIO most frequently refers to is the Telecommunications Consumer Protections Code.
+The code the Telecommunications Industry Ombudsman most frequently refers to is the Telecommunications Consumer Protections Code.
 This is "a code of conduct designed to ensure good service and fair outcomes for all consumers of telecommunications services in Australia" (Communications Alliance).

-At the referral stage of a complaint (Level 1), the TIO identifies code rules that may be relevant to a complaint.
-If the details of the consumer's complaint suggest a code rule may not have been followed by a service provider, the TIO records the code rule as a "possible" issue on the complaint record.
+During referral, if the complaint suggests a code rule may not have been followed by a service provider, the Telecommunications Industry Ombudsman may record the code rule as a "possible" issue on the complaint record.

-During the conciliation of a complaint (Level 2), the TIO raises code issues with providers and consumers to help them settle on a resolution for a complaint.
+During conciliation, the Telecommunications Industry Ombudsman raises code issues with providers and consumers to help them settle on a resolution for a complaint.

-For complaints that proceed to the investigation stage (Levels 3 and 4), the TIO collects information and evidence about identified code issues.
+For complaints that proceed to investigation the Telecommunications Industry Ombudsman collects information and evidence about identified code issues.
 We assess that material so we can formally decide if there has been a breach of code rules.

-How the TIO shares information about industry codes
+How the Telecommunications Industry Ombudsman shares information about industry codes

-The telecommunications industry and other bodies use TIO code data to monitor industry performance and improve industry practice.
+The telecommunications industry and other bodies use Telecommunications Industry Ombudsman code data to monitor industry performance and improve industry practice.

-For TIO members, the TIO publishes monthly reports on possible code issues and confirmed breaches of code rules on the TIO member portal.
+For Telecommunications Industry Ombudsman members, the Telecommunications Industry Ombudsman publishes monthly reports on possible code issues and confirmed breaches of code rules on the Telecommunications Industry Ombudsman member portal.

-The TIO also reports on code data to:
+The Telecommunications Industry Ombudsman also reports on code data to:

 - Australian Communications and Media Authority